fakersaber/YRenderLab/README.md

 # SoftRender
-This is based cpu Render，Personal development the coordinate system uses directX (Starting point on the left top)
+This is based cpu Render.

 ## todo